aminam000/aminam000/README.md

 I am a Full Stack Developer <img src="https://media.giphy.com/media/WUlplcMpOCEmTGBtBW/giphy.gif" width="30"> from Minneapolis, Minnesota.

 ### :woman_technologist: About Me :
-### :telescope: I have experience contributing to the frontend and backend process of building web applications.
+### :telescope: I have experience building the frontend as well as the backend of web applications.

 ### :seedling: Currenty, I am curious about Data Science tools such as NLP and Machine Learning Algorithmns.